robertxluo/whitefox-keyboard-config/README.md

-# Whitefox Configuration for macOS & Windows
+# WhiteFox Configuration for macOS & Windows

-This is my configration for the Whitefox keyboard (Vanilla layout).
+This is my configration for the WhiteFox keyboard (Vanilla layout).

 ![Base Layout](https://i.imgur.com/G0oSi05.png)